General terms and conditions

 • interest in accordance with the provisions of article 5 of the Act of 2 August 2002 on combating late payment in commercial transactions;

-In case a credit note is issued by Titeca, the amount of this credit note shall be offset against and deducted from the amount of the invoice(s) issued to the customer, even if these invoice(s) are not yet due at the time the credit note is issued.
+In case a credit note is issued by Titeca, the amount of this credit note will be offset against and deducted from the amount of the factu(u)r(s) issued to the customer, even if this factu(u)r(s) has not yet expired at the time the credit note is issued.

 7.3 Advance payments